sheafui/starter-kit/README.md

 > [!NOTE]
 > Dashboard and settings pages are temporary implementations.
 They will be refactored once the `sidebar`, `header`, and `navlist` components are built and integrated.

-> [!WARNING]
+> [!NOTE]
-> Tests are still needed for the basic account management features.
+> also avatar uplaod will be added once the file upload components is built and integrated

 ## Tech Stack